dittowords/cli/README.md

 ## Commands

-The Ditto CLI supports two main commands: `pull` and `project`.
+The Ditto CLI supports one main command: `pull`.
 To run a command, prefix it with `ditto-cli`:

 ```json
 ditto-cli [command]